• Home

 Baritone Saxophonist who transitioned on 10/4/18.

-J. Joy “Sistah Joy” Matthews Alford
+By J. Joy “Sistah Joy” Matthews Alford

 Syncopation, improvisation, big words